miguelggcc/CFD-SIMPLE-Rust/README.md

 Re = \frac{U_{in} H}{\nu}
 $$

-The solver implements the same SIMPLE algorithm with a collocated mesh as the lid-driven cavity flow.

 To validate the results of the pipe flow solver, we compare them with the analytical solution of the Poiseuille flow, which is a special case of the pipe flow with no-slip boundary conditions at the top and bottom walls.
 The analytical solution for the velocity profile and the pressure drop are given by:

 $$